MoistCr1tikal

-Charles Christopher White Jr. (born August 2, 1994), better known as Cr1TiKaL, MoistCr1TiKaL (pronounced "moist critical"), or penguinz0 (pronounced "penguin zee zero"), is an American YouTuber and streamer.
+Charles Christopher White Jr. (born August 2, 1994), better known as MoistCr1tikal, (Note: Sometimes stylized as MoistCr1TiKaL, pronounced "moist critical".)
+Cr1TiKaL (Note: Pronounced "critical".) or penguinz0 (Note: Pronounced "penguin zee zero".) is an American YouTuber, online streamer, and actor.
 He is best known for his commentary videos and live streams covering internet culture and video games.
-His content is mostly characterized by his monotonous voice, white shirt, deadpan comedic style, and long hair, which has earned him the nickname of "Internet Jesus".
+His content is mostly characterized by his monotonous voice and deadpan comedic style.
 In addition, White was the co-founder and co-owner of the esports organization Moist Esports, is currently the co-owner of Shopify Rebellion and is also a co-founder and member of the musical duo the Gentle Men.

-As of July 2025, White's YouTube channel has received over 11 billion views and 17 million subscribers, averaging 151.4 million views per month on the platform; his Twitch channel has received over 5.7 million followers and over 59.32 million views.
+As of July 2026, White's YouTube channel has received over 13.5 billion views and 18.2 million subscribers, averaging 151.4 million views per month on the platform making him the 362nd most subscribed YouTuber; his Twitch channel has received over 6 million followers and over 59.32 million views making him the 38th most followed on twitch.